bhagawati21/Random-Number-genrator-v2/README.md

 # Random-Number-genrator-v2
-Upgraded version of priviously written c++ program.
+Upgraded version of previously written c++ program.

 ## How to run